jmyrberg/mknapsack/README.md

 weights = [[4, 1, 2, 1, 4, 3, 8],
            [9, 9, 8, 1, 3, 8, 7]]

-# ...and two knapsack with the following capacities:
+# ...and two knapsacks with the following capacities:
 capacities = [11, 22]

 # Assign items into the knapsacks while maximizing profits